East Bay Getting to Zero

 Here’s a quick guide for safer gatherings when cases are high:

-• Ask guests to do a rapid COVID test right before you gather (ideally 15-30 minutes before) and make sure they are negative.
+- Ask guests to do a rapid COVID test right before you gather (ideally 15-30 minutes before) and make sure everyone coming is negative.

 When to get tested for COVID-19: